 - Spinal cord injuries.
 If a spinal injury is significant enough, that could result in paralysis.
 Other potential complications include an inability to control the bowels as well as breathing difficulties.

 - Burns.
 You may have heard the term “road rash,” which results in the loss of skin as the body moves across a rough surface.
 This is exactly what can happen then a rider contacts a highway.
-This could lead to not only a great deal of pain, but also permanent scarring.
+A motorcycle accident could not only lead to a severe burn injury, but also permanent scarring.

 Emotional Impacts of a Motorcycle Accident